castlez/TroubleSniper/README.md

 TroubleSniper is a trouble shooting application for windows 10 with a focus on diagnosing problems with video games.

+## Support
+This software is intended for use on the Windows 10 operating systems.

 ### How to launch & Use
 Locate the executable file called "TroubleSniper.exe" in the main directory (currently this executable is in the "TroubleSniper\TroubleSniper\bin\Debug" directory).
 Upon launching